divdasani/Facebook-Data-Challenge/README.md

 # Facebook-Data-Challenge
 Helping Zuck decide what type of business to open in San Francisco!
+(Received 2nd place)

 ![](review_scatterplot.png)